avaje/avaje-metrics/README.md

 Why fork codahale/metrics?
 --------------------------
+- Architectural difference to push statistics calculations into a background thread.
+In avaje-metric-core the events are typically put into a ConcurrentLinkedQueue and a background thread is used to pull out the 'unprocessed' events and do the statistical calculations for moving averages and histogram etc.
+This is a trade off generating more GC but reducing overhead on the processing thread.

 - Provide separate error and non-error metric collection for "Timed Events".
-This is useful when collecting metrics of soap operations.
+This is useful when collecting metrics where errors might have quite a different value characteristics (as in the case of soap operations and database operations etc).
+This means the 'statistics' for error events are keep separate from the 'normal behaviour statistics'.

-- Push Histogram and rate statistics calculations into a background thread.
-In avaje-metric-corethe TimedMetric is put into a ConcurrentLinkedQueue and a background thread is used to pull out the 'unprocessed' TimedMetric events and do the statistical calculations using Histogram etc. So the trade off is more GC but less overhead on the processing thread.
+- Orientated towards using 'Moving Averages' and 'Moving Summary Statistics' (providing the min max range of values over the last 5 minutes) rather than Histogram.
+The goal is to be able to provide meaningful statistics for the 'very current activity' (last 10 seconds, what is happening now) as well as 'last 5 minutes of activity' and thus be able to report/log less frequently - report/log activity every 1 minute or report/log activity every 5 minutes.